basisai/docker-workload/README.md

 See [churn_prediction](https://github.com/basisai/churn_prediction) for a complete example.

-To train a model using Spark on Bedrock, you will need to create a `bedrock.hcl` file with the following configuration.
+To train a model using Spark on Bedrock, you will need to create a `bedrock.hcl` file with the `spark-submit` directive.
+For example,

 ```hcl
 // Refer to https://docs.basis-ai.com/getting-started/writing-files/bedrock.hcl for more details.